sabyapradhan/resources-1/resourcegroups.md

 To start managing your resource groups, go to **Manage** &gt; **Account** &gt; **Resource Groups** in the {{site.data.keyword.Bluemix}} console.
 From there you can view your resource groups, rename them, and create new resource groups.

+For more information about working with resource groups, see [Best practices for organizing resources in resource groups](/docs/resources/bestpractice_rgs.html#bp_resourcegroups).

 ## Creating a resource group